 I read “The Adventure of Sherlock Holmes” in my early teens and it made a huge impression.
 It was my first introduction to the world of crime fiction and that of a detective and I although I still watch, read and listen to a large variety of crime fiction, Sherlock Holmes remains my favourite consulting detective.

 Sherlock Holmes is the world’s most famous fictional detective and there have been a great many adaptations over the last century portraying him with various degrees of differentiation from the original character.
-Elementary is a personal favorite.
+Elementary is a personal favourite.

 It’s a brilliantly clever procedural police/detective/crime drama, which is not that common in this prolific genre, but where it shines is in Sherlock Holme’s and the supporting cast’s characterization.
-Jonny Lee Miller is a Sherlock like no other and Lucy Liu is the perfect Watson.
+Jonny Lee Miller is a Sherlock-like no other and Lucy Liu is the perfect Watson.

 Price: £9.99 (series DVD boxset)